David Shaw (ice hockey)

-David Shaw (born May 25, 1964) is a Canadian former professional ice hockey defenceman who played 769 National Hockey League games from 1982-1998.
+David Shaw (born May 25, 1964) is a Canadian former professional ice hockey defenceman who played 769 games from 1982 to 1998 in the National Hockey League (NHL).
 He won a Memorial Cup as a member of the Kitchener Rangers in 1982.
-He now lives in the Boston area with his wife Darcy, where he is working as President of GRRO International.

 Playing career

 Junior hockey

-Shaw was born in St. Thomas, Ontario.
-He played his junior hockey with the Kitchener Rangers of the OHL from 1981-1984.
-In his rookie season with the Rangers in 1981-82, Shaw earned 31 points in 68 games.
+Shaw was born in St. Thomas, Ontario but grew up in nearby Exeter.
+He played his junior hockey with the Kitchener Rangers of the Ontario Hockey League (OHL) from 1981 to 1984.
+In his rookie season with the Rangers in 1981–82, Shaw earned 31 points in 68 games.
 He added four points in 15 playoff games as Kitchener advanced to the 1982 Memorial Cup.
 In five games in the tournament, Shaw had two assists as Kitchener won the Memorial Cup.
-He was drafted by the Quebec Nordiques as the 13th overall pick in the 1982 NHL Entry Draft.
+He was drafted by the Quebec Nordiques as the 13th overall pick in the 1982 NHL entry draft.

-Shaw returned to Kitchener for the 1982-83 season, and had 18 goals and 74 points in 57 games with the Rangers, while adding 12 points in 12 playoff games as Kitchener lost to the Sault Ste.
+Shaw returned to Kitchener for the 1982–83 season, and had 18 goals and 74 points in 57 games with the Rangers, while adding 12 points in 12 playoff games as Kitchener lost to the Sault Ste.
 Marie Greyhounds in the third round of the playoffs.

-In 1983-84, Shaw scored 14 goals and 48 points in 58 games, adding 13 points in 16 playoff games as Kitchener advanced to the 1984 Memorial Cup.
+In 1983–84, Shaw scored 14 goals and 48 points in 58 games, adding 13 points in 16 playoff games as Kitchener advanced to the 1984 Memorial Cup.
 Shaw earned ten points in four games, as Kitchener lost to the Ottawa 67's in the final game.

 Professional career

 Quebec Nordiques

-Shaw made his professional debut in the 1982-83 season, appearing in two games with the Quebec Nordiques, earning no points.
-Shaw returned for three more games with the Nordiques in 1983-84, however, he once again had no points with the club.
+Shaw made his professional debut in the 1982–83 season, appearing in two games with the Quebec Nordiques, earning no points.
+Shaw returned for three more games with the Nordiques in 1983–84, however, he once again had no points with the club.

-In 1984-85, Quebec assigned Shaw to the Fredericton Express of the AHL, where he had 13 points in 48 games, earning a promotion to the Nordiques.
+In 1984–85, Quebec assigned Shaw to the Fredericton Express of the AHL, where he had 13 points in 48 games, earning a promotion to the Nordiques.
 Shaw played in 14 games with Quebec, earning no points, and returned to Fredericton, where he had no points in two playoff games.

-In 1985-86, Shaw played his first full season with Quebec, as he had 26 points in 73 games with the Nordiques, with a +14 rating, as Quebec finished in first place in the Adams Division.
+In 1985–86, Shaw played his first full season with Quebec, as he had 26 points in 73 games with the Nordiques, with a +14 rating, as Quebec finished in first place in the Adams Division.
 Shaw missed the playoffs due to an injury, as the Nordiques were swept in the first round by the Hartford Whalers.

-In the 1986-87 season, Shaw had 19 points, all assists, in 75 games, as well as a -35 rating.
+In the 1986–87 season, Shaw had 19 points, all assists, in 75 games, as well as a –35 rating.
 He again did not see any playoff action.

 On September 30, 1987, the Nordiques traded Shaw and John Ogrodnick to the New York Rangers for Jeff Jackson and Terry Carkner.